Kunwarhites/cipher_task_round/README.md

 # Secure API with Authentication in Laravel

 ## Overview
-This project is a RESTful API built using Laravel that allows users to perform Create and Read operations on a Transaction resource.
+This project is a RESTful API built using Laravel that allows users to perform CRUD operations on a Transaction resource.
 API authentication is implemented using Laravel Sanctum, ensuring only authenticated users can access the API.

 ## Features
 - User Registration & Authentication
 - API Token-Based Authentication (Laravel Sanctum)
-- CRUD operations on Transactions (Create, Read)
+- Full CRUD operations on Transactions (Create, Read, Update, Delete)
 - User-Specific Data Access (Users can only manage their own transactions)
 - Middleware & Policies for Authorization
 - API Rate Limiting (Bonus)